open-resources/dash_curriculum/_sources/part2/chapter9.md

     app.run_server()
 ```

-We see that this `DataTable` is huge so let's filter for only a few countries and limit the rows shown to 10:
+We see that this `DataTable` is huge so let's filter for only a few countries and use the `page_size` property of `DataTables` to limit the rows shown to 10:

 ```python
 # Import libraries